 Chapter 12: Disappearing Act – How to escape the office

-If you are an employee wanting to escape the office, Timothy offers a few ideas on how to do this:
+If you are an employee wanting to escape the office, the 4-hour work week offers a few ideas on how to do this:

 - Increase your self-investment – convincing your boss to place you in training courses would mean that the loss to the company is greater if you quit